- Original investigation

 Furthermore, no information regarding diabetes duration was available to adjust for.
 However, the durations of diabetes, which is based on the year the patient was diagnosed with diabetes can also be misleading as T2D is often a silent disease until complications appear, patients may have suffered from hyperglycemia for a long period of time before diagnosis.

-The identified trend towards an inverse correlation between oxLDL and HbA1c was identified.
+We also identified a trend towards an inverse correlation between oxLDL and HbA1c.
 This finding could potentially be explained by the fact that statin treatment itself has been shown to increase HbA1c levels [45, 46].

 Finally, all patients included in the present suffer from advanced carotid atherosclerotic disease.
 Herein, no conclusions can be drawn regarding the biological effect of statin treatment in patients without an advanced atherosclerotic disease.